leonsilicon/vue3-spinners/readme.md

 </template>
 ```

-If you want the spinners to be available globally without needing to import them, add the following to your app's entrypoint:
+If you want the spinners to be available globally without needing to import them manually, add the following to your app's entrypoint:

 ```typescript
 import { createApp } from 'vue';